linkerd/website/linkerd.io/content/1/tutorials/part-one.md

 +++
+aliases = ["/tutorials/part-one/", "/tutorials/part-five/", "/tutorials_staging/part-five/", "/tutorials_staging/part-six/", "/tutorials_staging/part-seven/", "/tutorials_staging/part-eight/", "/tutorials_staging/part-nine/", "/tutorials_staging/part-ten/", "/tutorials_staging/part-eleven/"]
-title = "I. Top-line service metrics" description = "What is a service mesh, and how is it used by cloud native apps—apps designed for the cloud?
-In this tutorial, we’ll show you how to use Linkerd as a service mesh." weight = 2 aliases = [
+description = "What is a service mesh, and how is it used by cloud native apps—apps designed for the cloud?
+In this tutorial, we’ll show you how to use Linkerd as a service mesh." title = "I. Top-line service metrics" weight = 2
-  "/tutorials/part-one/",
-  "/tutorials/part-five/",
-  "/tutorials_staging/part-five/",
-  "/tutorials_staging/part-six/",
-  "/tutorials_staging/part-seven/",
-  "/tutorials_staging/part-eight/",
-  "/tutorials_staging/part-nine/",
-  "/tutorials_staging/part-ten/",
-  "/tutorials_staging/part-eleven/"
-]
 [menu.docs]
 parent = "tutorials"
+weight = 7

 +++
 This tutorial focuses on visibility.
 You will learn how to use Linkerd to capture and report top-level service metrics such as success rates, request volumes, and latencies without requiring changes to application code.